epage/epage.github.io/blog/dev/pr-style.md

 Starting with a PR causes the discussion of use cases, challenges, solutions, and the implementation of one particular solution to all be mixed together.
 Without discipline,
-reviewers and contributors can needlessly iterate on the implementation in parallel to conversations that can lead to more fundamental changes, causing extra iterations and delay that can lead to frustration and burn out on both sides.
+reviewers and contributors can needlessly iterate on the implementation in parallel to conversations that can lead to more fundamental changes, causing extra iterations and delay that can lead to frustration and burnout on both sides.

 Discussing use cases, challenges, and solutions on a PR can fracture the conversation, making it harder to follow,